2009 Lucero Scholar: Wendy Ramirez

 2009 Lucero Scholar, Clinical Psychology PsyD

 Born in Los Angeles, California.
 Family originally from Mexico and Guatemala.
-University of California, Santa Barbara, BA in Law & Society, Psychology.
-Clinical PsyD Program, Concentration in Latino Mental Health and Childhood, Adolescence & Family.
+University of California, Santa Barbara, BA in Law and Society, Psychology.
+Clinical PsyD Program, Concentration in Latino Mental Health and Childhood, Adolescence and Family.

 What does it mean to you to be a Lucero Scholar?

 Being a Lucero Scholar means that I have the privilege of keeping the work of the late Dr. Cynthia Lucero going.
 In this way, I have taken on the special commitment and responsibility to provide quality mental health care to the Latino community.